D1ang/Silkscreenservice/README.md

 2. HTML - *To create the basics*
 3. CSS - *To improve placements and design*
 4. JavaScript - *The engine to create user interaction*
-5. Python 3.8.2 - *To communicate to the backend*
+5. Python - *Programming language*
-6. Postgres 4.2.6 - *Opensource database to save the transactions*
+6. Postgres - *Opensource database to save the transactions*
-7. Django 3.0.7 - *Micro web framework in python*
+7. Django - *Web framework in python*
-8. Bootstrap 4.4.1 - *To make the design responsive*
+8. Bootstrap - *To make the design responsive*
-9. Font Awesome 5.13.0 - *Easy icon access for the icons*
+9. Font Awesome - *Easy icon access for the icons*
-10. Font Awesome animations 0.3.0 - *additional animations for the Font Awesome icons*
+10. Font Awesome animations - *additional animations for the Font Awesome icons*

 ### JavaScript Libraries
-1. jQuery 3.4.1 - *To improve input field feedback*
+1. jQuery - *To improve input field feedback*
-2. flatpickr 4.6.3 - *lightweight, powerful JavaScript datetimepicker with no dependencies*
+2. flatpickr - *lightweight, powerful JavaScript datetimepicker with no dependencies*
-3. DataTables 1.10.20 - *Adds advanced interaction controls to HTML tables*
+3. DataTables - *Adds advanced interaction controls to HTML tables*

 ### Python & Django Plugins
-1. Pillow 7.1.2 *Python Imaging Library*
+1. Pillow - *Python Imaging Library*
-2. stripe 2.48.0 *Creditcard payments end transaction security*
+2. stripe - *Creditcard payments end transaction security*
-3. django-allauth 0.42.0 *Authentication, registration & account management*
+3. django-allauth - *Authentication, registration & account management*
-4. django-countries 6.1.2 *Provides country choices for use with forms*
+4. django-countries - *Provides country choices for use with forms*
-5. django-crispy-forms 1.9.1 *Controls the rendering behavior of Django forms*
+5. django-crispy-forms - *Controls the rendering behavior of Django forms*

 ## Features
 xxxx